bernardoNerba/NERBA-Backoffice/README.md

 Swagger allows us to build a documentation page that can also be used to test endpoints.
 1. Swagger runs on /swagger url.
-2. If the ApiService runs succesffully it will automatically open swagger for you.
+2. If the ApiService runs succesfully it will automatically open swagger for you.
-3. Authenticate throw the login endpoint, body example:
+3. Authenticate through the login endpoint, body example:

 ``` json
 {
   "usernameOrEmail": "admin",
   "password": "AsecurePassword123!"
 }
 ```

 3. This should return a json object like this:

 ``` json
 {
   "firstName": "Admin",